zogar1993/jsonkraken/README.md

 We use *.toJsonString()* for Object to String conversion.
 Strings are generated without needless blank space, minimizing its size and readability.

+## JsonValue
+Both JsonArray and JsonObject are a JsonValue.

+A JsonValue is always a consistent json representation should it be serialized.
+This means it verifies the following in all its operations:

+- Added an element, its type is valid (JsonValue, Boolean, String, Char and Number, and they may be null)
+- Added a JsonValue, it does not provoke a circular reference.

+In cases where the validation fails, an exception will be thrown.

+For your peace of mind, this validations are not performed when not necessary, which means none when deserializing and only type check (but not circular reference) validation on constructors.

+#### Valid Types
+Some valid types are altered for consistency.
+- A Number element (Byte, Short, Int, Long, Float and Double) will be converted to Double.
+This should not be an issue except in extreme cases such as when you try to convert some Long values higher than 2<sup>53</sup>, which is a rather uncommon number to be handling, more so taking into consideration that it is common practice to write such a value as a String, a habit born from well placed disbelief in json parsers conversion mechanisms.
+- A Char element will be converted to String.

 ## JsonValue creation from scratch

 Both JsonArray and JsonObject can be created by parameterless constructors